Editor’s Note: This post has been updated with new tactics, links, and content to better serve our readers 🙂

 Useful Tips & Tricks

-- Gain Competitor Customer Insight (Using Everyone on Facebook) — Say you’re a new business and you don’t have the luxury of having an active Facebook page or enough customers to have a custom audience list.
-Well, don’t fret, Facebook still provides you with data that you can look at to help make your first digital audience for whom to advertise.
-We’ll discuss strategy and how to go about competitor research as we move along in this blog.
+- Gain Competitor Customer Insight using everyone on Facebook.
+Say you’re a new business and you don’t have the luxury of having an active Facebook page or enough customers to have a custom audience list.
+Well, don’t fret, Facebook still provides you with data that you can use to make sure your first Facebook advertising campaign is relevant to your audience.

-Okay, we know how important and vital audience insights can be to your marketing campaigns, but how do we actually use the tools to gain insight?
-Here, I’ll dive into the most crucial parts that Facebook has provided.
+Okay, we know how important and vital audience insights can be to your marketing campaigns.
+But how do we actually use the tools to gain insights?
+Let’s dive into the most crucial parts that Facebook has provided.

 1) Granulate Your Campaign Targeting Settings

-For the sake of sparing your sanity, I’ll not go into the complete strategy KlientBoost takes when it comes to targeting.
-But as a brief overview as it relates to this blog, there are three main intent levels on Facebook, ranging from hottest to coldest like this: Remarketing, Lookalike Audiences, and Saved Audiences.
+But as a brief overview, there are three main intent levels on Facebook, which range from hottest to coldest in this order: Remarketing, Lookalike Audiences, and Saved Audiences.

-So, how does this breakout in real time?
-Let’s go to a real-life example of how this played out.
+So, how does this apply in a real campaign?
+Let’s go to an example.

-The SaaS client had their main goal set to have people sign up for their free trial.
-I was using general salesman ad copy outlining the benefits of their service, but what I was missing was the personal connection I could make with the ideal audience I found in my Facebook Audience Insights.
+My SaaS client’s main goal was to have people sign up for their free trial.
+I was using general sales-y ad copy outlining the benefits of their service, but I was missing the personal connection I could make with the ideal audience I found in Facebook Audience Insights.

-From a content perspective, I already knew when looking through my insights, the bulk of my customers had a high income and were married with kids.
-Since my service offered saves their customers time, I was able to use this as a massive connecting tool.
+I already knew, based on my data, that the bulk of my customers had high incomes and were married with kids.
+Since this service offered time savings, I was able to use this as an inroad with my audience.

-Instead of focusing on the couple business benefits of our service, I decided to speak to using our service as a means to save time and use that to spend with your family making lasting memories.
+I decided to take the focus off of the business-centric benefits of our service.
+Instead, I framed the service as a means to save time, which you can then spend with your family making lasting memories.

-Not only with regard to content, but I used the income stipulation as a necessary layer of targeting overtop my customer based Lookalike Audiences.
+This insight also went beyond content.
+I used the income stipulation as an extra layer of targeting on top of my customer-based Lookalike Audiences.

 As you can see, the results were pretty astounding.
-Not only was this a major win for the account as far as conversion rate goes, but even greater was the quality increase.
+This was a major conversion rate win, but the quality increase was even greater.

-Speaking to our actual customers got more of them who are alike to come out of hiding and start their free trial.
+Speaking more specifically to our actual customers got more of them to come out of hiding and start their free trial.

-By using our Facebook Audience Insights to understand who and what interests our current paying customers, we can focus less on cheap conversion techniques and more on creating campaigns as well as content that brings out our best future customers.
+Using Facebook Audience Insights helps us understand who and what interests our current paying customers.
+With this information, we can pivot from cheap conversion techniques and toward creating campaigns and content that appeals to our best future customers.

-I speak from first hand experience, what happens “many a time” in marketing campaigns is you create amazing ad copy with words like “free” that creates tons of buzz and conversions, but something is missing: “quality”.
-And what you find out, at the end of the day, is all of the conversions, money, and time spent on creating your campaign did not actually make the business any money.
+In this case, I’m speaking from first-hand experience.
+It’s common in marketing campaigns to create amazing ad copy with words like “free” that creates tons of buzz and conversions.
+Something, however, is usually missing — in a word, “quality.”
+And you eventually find out that all of the time, money, and effort that went into creating your campaign didn’t actually make the business any money.

-That’s why using Facebook Audience Insights is of the utmost importance.
-It gives you the power to control who and more importantly how you connect with your audience.
+That’s why using Facebook Audience Insights is so important.
+It gives you the power to control who, and, more importantly, how you connect with your audience.

 2) Discover Your Customer Persona

-As a marketer the single most important piece of information that we can have is the knowledge of what kind of person is buying our product or service.
-This is the most integral piece of the puzzle, because we center our entire business (marketing, R&D, pricing) around this.
+As marketers, the most important information to us is knowing what kind of person is buying our product or service.
+This is the biggest piece of the puzzle because our entire business (marketing, R&D, pricing) revolves around this.

-As I scroll further down the Lifestyle data tabs, I start to realize very consistent trends — the jackpot when it comes to narrowing down our targeting.
+Consistent trends — the targeting jackpot — start to appear further down the Lifestyle data tabs.
 I see that 53% of our buyers are married and 60% make over $75K a year.
-So, I now know that I’m working with wealthy family-oriented people which is exciting, because I can already begin to strategize my campaign ad copy and targeting around this information.
+This means I’m working with wealthy, family-oriented people — which is exciting because I can shape my campaign ad copy and additional targeting around this information.

-Before I began this dig, I was thinking about focusing my offer around the money they would save by using our client’s product–but after looking through my audience insights, I’m going to focus on the efficiency and time saving capabilities as I know this is invaluable to my newfound target audience.
+Before I began this dig, I was planning to focus my offer on the money they would save by using our client’s product.
+But after reviewing my Audience Insights, I’m going to focus on efficiency and time-saving capabilities instead.
+I know now that this is more valuable to my newfound target audience.

 3) Gain Competitor Customer Insight

-You can then begin to crawl down the left column to make your selection of data that you would like to analyze.
-Common categories that you should narrow down for your business include: age, gender, interests, people connected to your Page, and more advanced data such as behavior, language, education, work, etc.
+You can crawl down the left column to select the data you want to analyze.
+Common categories that can be useful for your business include age, gender, interests, people connected to your Page, and more advanced data such as behavior, language, education, work, etc.

-Let’s work this out in a more practical example.
-Say you’re a startup fashion brand that’s most similar to GAP and you only sell in the United States.
-So, you would like to know everything possible about GAP’s customer base.
+Let’s work this out in a more practical setting.
+Say you’re a startup fashion brand that’s most similar to GAP, and you only sell in the United States.
+So, you would like to know everything possible about the GAP’s American customer base.

-Now, how do we look at this to help our business?
+Now, how do we use this to help our marketing efforts?
 Let’s continue on.

-One of the first major characteristics that I notice when analyzing Gap’s Facebook page audience is the percentage who have a public oriented job.
+One of the first major characteristics that I notice in GAP’s Facebook page audience is the percentage who have a public-oriented job.

 Wrap Up on Facebook Audience Insights

-If you have any further questions regarding Audience Insights or any success stories to share where Facebook Audience Insights played a part, please leave comments below.
+If you have any further questions regarding Audience Insights or any success stories to share where Facebook Audience Insights played a part, please let us know in the comments below.